 Light therapy can be administered at your doctor’s office or even at your house with the right equipment.
 Ultraviolet light therapy can improve psoriasis but should be done with guidance from your doctor.

 Mild psoriasis still requires careful monitoring by you and your doctor.
 Schedule regular appointments to review your treatment plan.

 More widespread psoriasis will require medications that treat your immune system and other parts of your body to keep the condition from getting worse or causing other health issues.

-Systemic medications should be used for people with moderate to severe psoriasis.
+Systemic medications are commonly used for people with moderate to severe psoriasis.

 Some systemic medications have been available for decades.
 You can take them orally or through an injection or intravenously.
 They target your entire body and suppress your immune system.
-You’ll likely need regular bloodwork to avoid side effects.
+You’ll likely need regular bloodwork to monitor for side effects.

 It’s imperative that your doctor consider many factors when treating psoriasis.
 On the surface, it seems like just a skin condition.
-There are more serious implications if you fail to treat it.
+But there can be more serious implications if you don’t treat it.

 Here are ways you can manage your psoriasis:

 - Make sure your doctor creates a management plan that works for you.